 Make no mistake, China is challenging our interests all across various domains-diplomatic, economic, technologic.
-They are playing the long game, and I think we have to respond with equal re-
+They are playing the long game, and I think we have to respond with equal resolve and a strategy.

 It is essential that we fully recognize the scope of the challenge and develop a strategy to safeguard American interests and values on the world stage.